 - Farro: Faster cooking than durum wheatberries, farro has a yielding but substantial texture and mild, pasta-like flavor.
-Try it in a salad with lentils and roasted vegetables or mixed up with radicchio, prosciutto, and oranges.
+Try it in a salad with lentils and roasted vegetables or mixed up with asparagus, peas, and feta.

 - Spelt: Though very similar to durum wheatberries, spelt has a more fibrous bite and toasted flavor.
 Be prepared for an extended cooking time—spelt bran is on the thick, tough side.
-Use it like farro or consider using the nutty flour for baking—perhaps a cinnamon-apple sour cream cake with spelt?
+Use it like farro or consider using the nutty flour for baking.

-- Bulgur: Fast-cooking parboiled and dried wheat, bulgur is a definite crowd-pleaser.
-It's the primary ingredient in traditional taboulleh and kibbe; alternatively, use it as a substitute for couscous or incorporate it into stuffings (it pairs nicely with lamb in this stuffed squash recipe), soups, or other grain-based dishes.
+- Bulgur: Fast-cooking parboiled, dried, and cracked wheat, bulgur is a definite crowd-pleaser.
+It's the primary ingredient in traditional tabbouleh and kibbe; alternatively, use it as a substitute for couscous or incorporate it into stuffings (it pairs nicely with lamb in this stuffed collard recipe), soups, or other grain-based dishes.

 - Couscous: Coarsely ground semolina wheat, which is traditionally rubbed with wet hands to form small granules.
-Light, fluffy, and extremely versatile, couscous goes well with almost anything—pair it with crispy pancetta and butternut squash, seared scallops, fresh salad ingredients, or flavorful meats like lamb.
+Light, fluffy, and extremely versatile, couscous goes well with almost anything—pair it with butternut squash, apples, and chorizo, seared scallops, fresh salad ingredients, or flavorful meats like lamb.